wmayner/pyphi/README.rst

 deactivated with ``deactivate``.

 Remember to activate the virtual environment *every time* you begin working on your project.
-Also, note that the virtual environment is *not* associated with any particular folder; it is associated with a terminal shell.
+Also, note that the currently active virtual environment is *not* associated with any particular folder; it is associated with a terminal shell.

 Finally, you can install PyPhi into your new virtual environment: